 Before starting development on any lot, tract or parcel, the owner or developer must first contact Planning and Community Development to determine what permits will be required.

-All new construction requires a 1-foot freeboard in addition to the National Flood Insurance Program base flood elevation.
+All new construction requires 2 feet of freeboard in addition to the National Flood Insurance Program base flood elevation.

 The lowest floor joist and all associated ductwork and equipment servicing the structure must be elevated to one foot above the designated base flood elevation (BFE).

 Regulations also exist for improving, reconstructing or repairing a structure.
 If repair, reconstruction, or improvement costs equal or exceed 50% of the pre-damage market value of a structure, it is considered substantially damaged.

 The property owner is required to flood proof or elevate the structure to or above one-foot above base flood elevation.

 New bulletins, as well as updates of existing bulletins, are issued periodically as needed.
 The bulletins do not create regulations, rather they provide specific guidance for complying with the minimum requirements of existing NFIP regulations.